-If you’re paying more than $100 a month for cable or satellite TV, switching to an internet-based streaming service could save you up to $1,000 a year!
+If you’re paying more than $100 a month for cable or satellite TV, switching to an internet-based streaming service could save you hundreds of dollars a year.

-How to Cut the Cord and Save Up to $1,000 a Year
+How to Cut the Cable TV Cord and Save Money

 - Extreme Saver: I am mostly satisfied with just my local stations.